cortes-ciriano-lab/CancerGenomicsCourse_EMBL-EBI/README.md

 1. Mutational signature analysis
    - [De novo mutational signature extraction](https://github.com/cortes-ciriano-lab/CancerGenomicsCourse_EMBL-EBI/blob/main/docs/SomaticMutationAnalysis_denovo.html).
 (Download this file and open it in the browser)
    - [Refitting with known signatures](https://github.com/cortes-ciriano-lab/CancerGenomicsCourse_EMBL-EBI/blob/main/docs/SomaticMutationAnalysis_refitting.html).
 (Download this file and open it in the browser)
-3. Understanding cancer cell fraction
+3. [Understanding cancer cell fraction](https://github.com/cortes-ciriano-lab/CancerGenomicsCourse_EMBL-EBI/blob/main/docs/ClonalityAnalysis.html).
+(Download this file and open it in the browser)

 By the end of this session, you will:
 - Have a comprehensive understanding of mutational signatures and the calculations of cancer cell fractions.